January 23, 2012 | Mark Paradies

 TVA’s top executive, Tom Kilgore, said:

 That toolbox safety meeting shouldn’t take too long.
 From the report, they don’t know the root causes yet.
 All they seem to know is that two mistakes were made.
-I guess “foremen and supervisors” will just tell employees to “be more careful” and not to make errors.
+I guess “foremen and supervisors” will tell employees to “be more careful” and avoid making errors.
 Then everything will be OK.

 After that, employees will be willing to cooperate in an open and revealing root cause analysis.
 Especially when they know that management is looking for those who may have been careless.